Bourbon whiskey: History

 A refinement often dubiously credited to James C. Crow is the sour mash process, which conditions each new fermentation with some amount of spent mash.
 Spent mash is also known as spent beer, distillers' spent grain, stillage, and slop or feed mash, so named because it is used as animal feed.
 The acid introduced when using the sour mash controls the growth of bacteria that could taint the whiskey and creates a proper pH balance for the yeast to work.

-Although many distilleries operated in Bourbon County historically, no distilleries operated there between 1919, when Prohibition began in Kentucky, and late 2014, when a small distillery opened – a period of 95 years.
 Prohibition devastated the bourbon industry.
 With the ratification of the 18th amendment in 1919, all distilleries were forced to stop operating.
 Six companies were granted permits to bottle medicinal whiskey from existing stocks: A. Ph.
 Stitzel Distillery (later called the Stitzel–Weller Distillery), American Medicinal Spirits (producer of Old Crow and Old Grand-Dad, sold in 1929 to National Distillers, now owned by Suntory Global Spirits), Brown-Forman (still a current major producer), Frankfort Distillery (including the George T. Stagg distillery now called the Buffalo Trace Distillery and owned by Sazerac), James Thompson and Brothers (later called Glenmore Distillery, now owned by Sazerac), and Schenley Distillery (now owned by Guinness).
 Prescriptions were required to buy medicinal whiskey.
-In 1928 or 1929 when stocks ran out, there was a 100-day "distillers' holiday" to replenish the medicinal stock.
+In 1928 when stocks ran out, the US government allowed a 100-day "Distillers' Holiday" to the select distillers to replenish the medicinal stock.

 After the end of Prohibition at the federal level in late 1933, it continued in various places at the state, county and local level, and liquor sales are still prohibited or restricted in many jurisdictions in Kentucky, the primary bourbon-producing state (and in Tennessee as well, where Tennessee whiskey is made).

 Production was shut down completely again in 1941 to reserve production capacity for making industrial alcohol during World War II.

-According to E. Kyle Romero, after World War II whiskey transitioned from a primarily domestic product to a major export product.
+According to E. Kyle Romero, after World War II, whiskey transitioned from a primarily domestic product to a major export product.
 The war introduced many American soldiers to whiskey, and veterans boosted a growing domestic demand.
 The postwar economic boom and the rise of consumer culture fueled whiskey's golden age in the 1950s and 1960s, solidifying its place in global markets.
 The Bourbon Institute, established in 1958, played a crucial role in reducing trade restrictions, particularly in Europe, further expanding whiskey's international reach.
 By 1960, the institute explicitly framed bourbon as a cultural ambassador of American identity, reinforcing the idea that its global presence reflected the broader influence of American ways and products.